 Under some ESS arrangements, the employee can elect to have an associate (eg, a spouse, family company, family trust or SMSF trustee) take up their ESS interests.
 This may result in, under certain ESS plans, the employee foregoing their entitlement to an ESS interest to allow an associate to take it up.

 Further, under some ESS arrangements, if the employee elects their SMSF, from a legal perspective, the SMSF trustee may be acquiring the ESS interest indirectly from the employee.
 For superannuation law, the employee would invariably be a related party of the SMSF.
-Unfortunately, SMSFs are broadly prohibited from acquiring assets from members and related parties, unless the value of the ESS interest qualifies as an in-house asset and the value of the fund’s in-house asset is less than 5% of the total market value of the SMSF’s assets (s 66 of the Superannuation Industry (Supervision) Act 1993 (Cth)).
+Unfortunately, SMSFs are broadly prohibited from acquiring assets from members and related parties, unless the value of the ESS interest qualifies as a publicly listed share or an in-house asset and the value of the fund’s in-house asset is less than 5% of the total market value of the SMSF’s assets (s 66 of the Superannuation Industry (Supervision) Act 1993 (Cth)).

 ESS interest acquired by SMSF trustee at less than market value or for no consideration